The questions most frequently asked about a visit to The Snow Centre, Hemel Hempstead.

 Whether it’s a question about making a booking, or before you leave for your first trip to us, you’ll find the answers here.

 Is it real snow?

 Yes!
-We have a number of snow cannons that are used to make the snow overnight.
+We differ from a Dry Ski Slope as we have a number of snow cannons that are used to make the snow overnight.
 Our technical team make sure that the air temperature on the slope is always below zero to keep the snow in the best possible condition for your sessions.
 Find out more about how we make snow and the weather forecast here.

 Is there an entry fee?